Tischler graphs of critically fixed rational maps and their applications: Planar embedded graphs

-Formally, a \emph{planar embedded graph} $\sG$ (without loops) is a pair $(V,E)$, where $V$ is a finite set of points in the Riemann sphere $\CDach$ and $E$ is a finite set of Jordan arcs in $\CDach$, such that \begin{enumerate}[label=\text{(\arabic*)},font=\normalfont] \item for each $e\in E$, both endpoints of $e$ are in $V$; \item for each $e,e'\in E$ with $e\neq e'$, the interiors $\inter(e)$ and $\inter(e')$ are disjoint. \end{enumerate} The sets $V$ and $E$ are called the \emph{vertex} and \emph{edge} sets of $\sG$, respectively.
-Note that our notion of a planar embedded graph allows \emph{multiple edges}, that is, distinct edges that connect the same pair of vertices.
+Formally, a \emph{planar embedded graph} $\sG$ is a pair $(V,E)$, where $V$ is a non-empty finite set of points in the Riemann sphere $\CDach$ and $E$ is a finite set of Jordan arcs in $\CDach$, such that \begin{enumerate}[label=\text{(\roman*)},font=\normalfont] \item for each $e\in E$, both endpoints of $e$ are in $V$; \item for all distinct $e,e'\in E$, their interiors $\inter(e)$ and $\inter(e')$ are disjoint. \end{enumerate} The sets $V$ and $E$ are called the \emph{vertex} and \emph{edge} sets of $\sG$, respectively.
+Note that our notion of a planar embedded graph does not allow loops, but it does allow \emph{multiple edges}, that is, distinct edges that join the same pair of vertices.

 Let $\sG=(V,E)$ and $\sG'=(V',E')$ be two planar embedded graphs.
-We say that $\sG$ is isomorphic to $\sG'$ if there exists an orientation-preserving homeomorphism $\phi:\CDach\to\CDach$ such that it maps the vertices and edges of $\sG$ to the vertices and edges of $\sG'$, that is, $\phi(v)\in V'$ and $\phi(e)\in E'$, for all $v\in V$ and $e\in E$.
-Clearly, isomorphisms induce an equivalence relation on the set of planar embedded graphs.
+We say that $\sG$ is (\emph{planar}) \emph{isomorphic} to $\sG'$ if there exists an orientation-preserving homeomorphism $\phi\colon \CDach\to\CDach$ such that it bijectively maps the vertices and edges of $\sG$ to the vertices and edges of $\sG'$, that is, $V'= \phi(V)$ and $E'=\{\phi(e): e\in E\}$.
+Clearly, this notion induces an equivalence relation on the set of all planar embedded graphs.
 An equivalence class of this relation is called an \emph{isomorphism class of planar embedded graphs}.